banyan/i18n_lazy_lookup_generator/README.md

 # I18n lazy lookup generator (for Rails 3)

-## WTF?
+## WTF lazy lookup?

-"Lazy Lookup" which gives us a convenient way to look up the locale inside views.
+Rails has a way called "Lazy Lookup" in i18n. it gives us a convenient way to look up the locale inside views.

-When you have the following yaml:
+See when you have the following yaml:

     es:
       books: